AdobeDocs/experience-manager-65.en/help/forms/developing/invocation-api-quick-starts.md

 >[!NOTE]
 >
->Many quick starts that show how to perform AEM Forms service operations include a MTOM code example.
+>Many quick starts that show how to perform AEM Forms service operations include an MTOM code example.

 ## Quick Start: Invoking a service using SwaRef in a Java project {#quick-start-invoking-a-service-using-swaref-in-a-java-project}